-Use Azure AD Access Reviews to Check for Inactive Guests
+Use Entra ID Access Reviews to Check for Inactive Guests

 Remove Inactive Guests from Microsoft 365 Groups

-Tenants can enable a 30-day free trial of Azure AD Premium P2, which you’ll need if you want to test access reviews before deciding to make a long-term commitment.
-Licensing for guest accounts in the groups within the scope of the review is covered by Azure AD’s Monthly Active User (MAU) billing model, which requires an Azure subscription.
+Tenants can enable a 30-day free trial of Entra P2, which you’ll need if you want to test access reviews before deciding to make a long-term commitment.
+Licensing for guest accounts in the groups within the scope of the review is covered by Entra ID’s Monthly Active User (MAU) billing model, which requires an Azure subscription.

 Finding Inactive Guests

-Recently, Microsoft introduced a new preview feature for Azure AD access reviews to allow organizations to conduct an access review for inactive guest accounts, defined as “those who have not signed in either interactively or non-interactively to the tenant.”
+Recently, Microsoft introduced a new preview feature for Entra ID access reviews to allow organizations to conduct an access review for inactive guest accounts, defined as “those who have not signed in either interactively or non-interactively to the tenant.”

 Creating an access review to look for inactive guests is simple.
 The review covers: